 Balancing Alcohol and Substances to Improve College Success (BASICS) is a program that connects you with a supportive and non-judgmental facilitator trained to help you explore your use of alcohol or other substances.
 The purpose of these sessions is to provide a private space where you can have an open conversation about these topics without feeling any shame or fear of consequence.
 Our goal is to help you identify what is working for you as well as any changes you may want to make to support your overall well-being.

 Sessions: Two sessions that are scheduled two weeks apart.
-The first session is an hour and a half (1.5 hours).
-The second session is an hour (1 hour).
+The first session is an hour to an hour and a half (1 hour to 1.5 hours).
+The second session is 30 minutes to an hour (30 minutes to 1 hour).

 Fees: No fee for sessions.
 Late cancellation/ no show fee: $15